 I am an OT working in a middle school.
 Our team includes behavior coaches; however, we have differing views on the use of sensory rooms.
 They believe in teaching functional communication through

 We are working with an autistic seventh grader.
 He is nonverbal, trying to learn picture cards, and exhibits aggressive behavior.
 I tried brushing last year, but he kicked and ran away.
-His behavior coach send this kiddo to the sensory room every 45 minutes to 1 hour for greater than 10 minutes each time to swing or just free play (hoppy balls, throwing ball pit balls, swinging in a net swing or platform swing).
+His behavior coach sends this kiddo to the sensory room every 45 minutes to 1 hour for greater than 10 minutes each time to swing or just free play (hoppy balls, throwing ball pit balls, swinging in a net swing or platform swing).

 Here are a few problems I’ve seen: Very few of the other 10 kids can go because he is monopolizing the room.
 I’m not sure swinging for 15 to 25 minutes every 45 minutes is helping his regulation.
 I feel it could be too much.
 Do you know of any evidence-based articles discussing lasting effects of vestibular input through swings?

 Any insights you can give on this scenario is greatly appreciated.
-I want to not provide for all of our students, not just this one.
+I want to provide for all of our students, not just this one.
 I’m willing to try anything but at the same time provide only as much input as needed.
 Thank you for your help!

 For a long time, we’ve been told that the effects of vestibular input can last up to 8 hours.
 However, I cannot find evidence for that statement.
 What we do know is that vestibular input is powerful and whether it has an alerting or calming effect is all in how it’s being accessed.
 Fast, multi-directional motion is alerting, which causes a release of dopamine and epinephrine.
 Both of these neurotransmitters have relatively short-lived effects.
 Slow, rhythmic motion is calming and causes a release in serotonin and GABA, and these neurotransmitters have a longer impact on the brain (up to 2 hours).